… or I’ve simply lost some pics

 SD2IEC and CPU replacement

 I’ve also installed an SD2IEC inside some of the machines.
 This is an SD2IEC of my design.
-More details described in this blog post.
+More details are described in this blog post.

-The problem with dark plastic is that after cleaning, it becomes matte and looks like it was treated with a sandpaper.
+The problem with dark plastic is that after cleaning, it becomes matte and looks like it was treated with sandpaper.

 I’ve managed to fully restore five machines.
-The remaining rest has to wait for MOS TED replacement The ThED project – which is still undergoing heavy testing.
+The remaining rest has to wait for the MOS TED replacement The ThED project – which is still undergoing heavy testing.
 Covid-19 and the mouSTer project slowed ThED down a bit but we will be fully working on it soon.